MylesThomas/mylescgthomaspy/instructions.md

 git push
 ```

-Your repository should be similar to [this](https://github.com/CIRCLECI-GWP/publish-python-package/tree/circleci).
+Note: Your repository should be similar to [this](https://github.com/CIRCLECI-GWP/publish-python-package/tree/circleci).

 Next, login to your [CircleCI account](https://app.circleci.com/home/).